Register to vote

-If you are a member of the Armed Forces and you wish to register, please visit GOV.UK's dedicated Armed Forces section of the website which explains the different types of registration available to you.
+If you are a member of the Armed Forces and you wish to register, please visit GOV.UK - Register to vote (armed forces) section of the website which explains the different types of registration available to you.

 If you are a British Citizen currently living overseas, you can register to vote.

-Please visit GOV.UK's voting when you're abroad website which contains the relevant forms, criteria for registering and further information about registering as an overseas elector.
+Please visit GOV.UK - Voting when abroad website which contains the relevant forms, criteria for registering and further information about registering as an overseas elector.

 If you are concerned for your safety and for the safety of others in the household, you can register anonymously.

-Please visit the Register Anonymously section on the Electoral Commission's website which contains the relevant forms and criteria for registering as an anonymous elector.
+Please visit The Electoral Commission - Register Anonymously section on the Electoral Commission's website which contains the relevant forms and criteria for registering as an anonymous elector.

 If you are resident at Guild Lodge, Whittingham Lane, Whittingham and you wish to register to vote, please email us at email@example.com or call us on 01772 906908 and we will send an application to register out to you.

 Video from the Electoral Commission about the Individual Electoral Registration system and how to register.